sujith-es/sujith-es/README.md

 ### What I do

-I work as Junior Solution Architect and passionate about solving business problems, exploring services (in particular AWS).
+I work as Solutions Architect and passionate about solving business problems, exploring services (in particular AWS).
 It is in my opinion the best combination of logical programming and beautiful design.

 ## My skills 📜